functionalafrica/content/intro.md

 their capabilities, wherever in the world they were born.

-_Functional Africa_ is a program to provide education in Functional Programming to aspiring developers in Africa who don't have access to the same teaching that tech's long-established communitys in Europe and America enjoy.
+_Functional Africa_ is a program to provide education in Functional Programming to aspiring developers in Africa who don't have access to the same teaching that the long-established tech communities in Europe and America enjoy.

 We want to make it easier for developers in Africa to participate in a global economy that is increasingly open to remote work, without artificial barriers.
 We want it to be easier for anyone to apply for a remote job in